Last Modified: May 21, 2020

 - Right to revoke the restriction at any time.
 Under some circumstances, we will also have the right to revoke the restriction as long as we notify you before doing so.

 - Right to Request Confidential Communications: You have the right to request that we contact you about your medical matters in a more confidential way, such as calling you at work instead of at home, by notifying the registration associate who is assisting you.
 We will not ask you the reason for your request, and we will try to accommodate all reasonable requests.

 - Right to Have Someone Act on Your Behalf: You have the right to name a personal representative who may act on your behalf to control the privacy of your health information.
 Parents and guardians will generally have the right to control the privacy of health information about minors unless the minors are permitted by law to act on their own behalf.

 - Right to Obtain a Copy of Notices: If you are receiving this Notice electronically, you have the right to a paper copy of this Notice.
 We may change our privacy practices from time to time.
 If we do, we will revise this Notice and post any revised Notice in our registration area and on our website.

-- Right to File a Complaint: If you believe your privacy rights have been violated, you may file a complaint with us by calling the Privacy Officer at Practice_Phone or with the Secretary of the Department of Health and Human Services.
-We will not withhold treatment or take action against you for filing a complaint.
+- Right to File a Complaint: If you believe your privacy rights have been violated, you may file a complaint with us by contacting the Privacy Officer or with the Secretary of the Department of Health and Human Services.

 - Use and Disclosures Where Special Protections May Apply: Some kinds of information, such as HIV-related information, alcohol and substance abuse treatment information, mental health information, psychotherapy information, and genetic information, are considered so sensitive that state or federal laws provide special protections for them.
 Therefore, some parts of this general Notice of Privacy Practices may not apply to these types of information.
 If you have questions or concerns about the ways these types of information may be used or disclosed, please speak with your health care provider.